 Get the most out of your workout with a good yoga mat like this one by Lutava, which features antimicrobial natural rubber and a non-slip cushion for a comfortable workout.

-Gone are the days of gargling down room temp water in between reps.
-This double-insulated water bottle keeps your cold drinks cool for up to 24 hours.
+Gone are the days of drinking room temperature water in between reps.
+This double-insulated water bottle keeps your cold beverages cool for up to 24 hours.

 Jiwoo C, Hyunjun K. "Effects of ballet bar and elastic band exercise on body composition, physical fitness and postural correction in middle-aged women."
 Journal of the Korean Society of Integrative Medicine.
 2020.
 109-119.

 Harvard Health Publishing.
 Exercising to relax.
 Updated July 7, 2020.